-Keystone currently operates 20 aircraft that have been modified and equipped specifically for airborne survey operations.
+Keystone currently operates over 20 aircraft that have been modified and equipped specifically for airborne survey operations.

 All Keystone aircraft have airframes that are modified to accomodate the optical requirements of most sensors.
 Standard installed equipment includes precisely surveyed GPS antennas capable of receiving highly accurate positional signals for use in the acquisition of airborne data.
 Additionally, each aircraft is equipped with a flight management system, which provides precision navigation guidance to flight crews during data collection, as well as functionality for project management and data logging.